Table of Contents

 🌴 Pro Tip: See the Florida Aquarium and afterward grab lunch at the Sparkman Wharf since they are in close proximity.

-As you can see, there’s a lot to do in both cities!
+As you can see, there’s a lot to do in both cities in the Sunshine State!
 Did I help you decide between St Petersburg vs Tampa?
 St. Pete has more outdoor activities with beaches and parks.
 Tampa has a bigger city feel with more urban attractions within a short walk or drive.

 I love them both and visit each for what I am looking to do.
 Keep in mind, that the distance from St Petersburg to Tampa is less than a 30-minute drive.
 So you could even see parts of both cities!
 Please feel free to comment or ask questions below.

-Looking for Things to Do with Kids or Toddlers in Tampa Bay?
+Looking for More Things to Do with Kids or Toddlers in the Tampa Bay Area?

 Check out my article on some of the best kids’ things to do in Tampa Bay.
 I have included some amazing free things to do too!